JMRI: Scripting Examples

 Python code to start a DecoderPro app, complete with menu bar

 Sample script to navigate through the GUI and disable the Ops Mode button on the main DecoderPro window.

-This script creates a panel called "Data entry" with two fields that data is entered in.
-The script waits for something in both fields to be entered and then enables "Enter values".
+This script creates a panel called "Data entry" with two fields that data is to be entered in.
+The script waits for something in both fields to be entered and then enables the "Enter values" button.
 When "Enter values" button is clicked, it causes the data to be displayed on the Java console and the "Data entry" panel to disappear.
 To see the output on the Java console you need to open the Java console or select "Script Output" from the JMRI "Panels" menu.

 Sample script to show a JButton which prints a little message when clicked.
 The print statement can be changed to include whatever desired, e.g. throw a turnout, program a CV, etc.

 Python code to define common JMRI defaults.
 Assumes JMRI has already been initialized, so this can reference various managers, etc. This is only read once, when the JMRI library first executes a script, so changes will not take effect until after restarting the program.

 Python code to start a PanelPro app, complete with menu bar. (probably obsolete at this point, the usual method now is to start DecoderPro or PanelPro and then run Python scripts from within it; left as an example of the approach)